vidar-alvestad/openshift-reference-springboot-server/README.md

 ## HTTP Endpoint JSON serialization

-The format for Dates in JSON responses has been set to com.fasterxml.jackson.databind.util.ISO8601DateFormat in preference of the default format which is just milli seconds since Epoc.
+The format for Dates in JSON responses has been set to com.fasterxml.jackson.databind.util.ISO8601DateFormat in preference of the default format which is just milliseconds since Epoch.

 ## Management interface